sumairzamir/MuayThaiNotesApp/README.md

 MuayThaiNotes is a logging app built to help beginners and technicians keep track of combinations, start a workout and improve the effectiveness of their training.

-Download the latest version of the app from the App Store: [Add link]
+Download the latest version of the app from the App Store: [Link](https://apps.apple.com/gb/app/muaythainotes/id1524865596)

 The Android version is coming soon!